 People leave managers, not organisations

-It is a valuable tool for recruiting for key positions or for developing new and existing staff.
-It assesses the participant’s preferred leadership style as well as judgement in choosing the most appropriate course of action, based on the information provided in the scenarios.
+It is a valuable tool for recruiting to key positions or for developing new and existing staff.
+It assesses the participant’s preferred leadership style.
+It also measures their judgement in choosing the best course of action, based on the information provided in the scenarios.

 What would you do?

-Global Leadership indicator – for senior leaders in multinational organisations where cultural adaptability is required
+The Global Leadership Judgement Indicator: for senior leaders in multinational organisations where cultural adaptability is required

-Sales Leadership Indicator – with only sales-oriented scenarios, this questionnaire is perfect for recruiting and developing senior sales managers
+The Sales Leadership Judgement Indicator: with only sales-oriented scenarios, this questionnaire is perfect for recruiting and developing senior salespeople

 The LJI is used and trusted by thousands of commercial and public sector organisations across the globe and is available in many languages.
 Contact bfpeople today to test your own leadership judgement, or to use it in your organisation.